Alabama Crimson Tide football: First team All-Americans

 Terrence Cody was named an All-American for both 2008 and 2009 seasons.

 Every year, several publications release lists of their ideal "team".
 The athletes on these lists are referred to as All-Americans.
 The NCAA recognizes five All-American lists.
 They are the Associated Press (AP), American Football Coaches Association (AFCA), Football Writers Association of America (FWAA), Sporting News (TSN), and the Walter Camp Football Foundation (WCFF).
-Alabama has had 149 players honored 173 times as first team All-Americans (84 consensus) in its history, including 20 players honored twice and two players (Cornelius Bennett and Woodrow Lowe) who were honored three times as a First Team All-American.
+Alabama has had 150 players honored 174 times as first team All-Americans (85 consensus) in its history, including 20 players honored twice and two players (Cornelius Bennett and Woodrow Lowe) who were honored three times as a First Team All-American.

-The most recent All-Americans from Alabama came after the 2022 season, when Will Anderson Jr. and Brian Branch were each named First Team All-America by various selectors.
+The most recent All-American from Alabama came after the 2025 season, when Kadyn Proctor, was named Consensus first-team All-American by various selectors.

 College Football Hall of Fame inductees

 In 1951, the College Football Hall of Fame opened in South Bend, Indiana.
-Since then, Alabama has had 23 players and four former coaches inducted into the Hall of Fame.
+Since then, Alabama has had 23 players and 5 former coaches inducted into the Hall of Fame.
 Alabama had two members inducted into the inaugural 1951 class—Don Hutson and Frank Thomas.